Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="appendix-definitions-architecture-2-architecture-style-togaf"></a>
 ### Architecture Style (TOGAF)
-: The combination of distinctive features related to the specific context within which architecture is performed or expressed; a collection of principles and characteristics that steer or constrain how an architecture is formed.
+: The combination of distinctive features related to the specific context within which architecture is performed or expressed; a collection of principles and characteristics that steer or constrain how architecture is formed.

 Types of Architecture
 : The overall architecture of an enterprise can be described by integrated sub-architecture domains.
 These are: